On the computation of homology of type A real flag manifolds: Abstract

 \section{Abstract}

-In this paper, we present a closed computable formula for the cellular homology coefficients for real flag manifolds of split real forms of type A. We illustrate the process through movements of a type of Young diagram for permutations.
-Furthermore, we compute the third and fourth homology groups and provide generators for the free part up to the $6$-homology groups.
+In this paper, we present a closed, computable formula for the cellular homology coefficients of real flag manifolds associated with split real forms of type A. We demonstrate the process using movements within the code diagram for permutations.
+Additionally, we compute the third and fourth homology groups and provide generators for the free part up to the sixth homology group.